 3) Suggest an activity.

 Maybe a round of golf.
 Or a game of poker.
 Or corn hole.
-Or just grabbing a drink at a bar.
+Or just grabbing a pint at their favorite local brewery.
 It doesn’t take guys long to get dressed, so there’s probably going to be some time to kill.
 Incorporating an activity that everyone enjoys distracts from the fact that there’s a photographer present and makes the photos that much more interesting.